system76/tech-docs/src/models/gaze18/README.md

 ![Gazelle](./img/gaze18.webp)

-The System76 Gazelle is a laptop with the following specifications: (update once spec page is available)
+The System76 Gazelle is a laptop with the following specifications:

 - CPU
     - Supports Intel Raptor Lake CPUs